 We were also able to grab some interesting books for Cloud at Mt.
 Cloud Bookshop.
-Cloud has been to Mt.
-Cloud!
 Isn’t that cool?!

 More of Hill Station and Mt.
-Cloud Bookshop soon on my blog because they deserves a separate post.
+Cloud Bookshop soon on my blog because they deserve a separate post.

 Overall, it was indeed an enjoyable family experience in Baguio City!